Medical Device Development Process – The Full and Only Guide You’ll Ever Need

 • Sign NDAs with third parties

-• Protect your medical device from the competition using patents registration in relevant territories
+• Protect your medical device from the competition using patent registration in relevant territories

 9 Pre-clinical studies